-Garry Simmons, practice leader, health, and group benefits consulting at Milliman, a provider of actuarial and related products and services, says that uptick makes sense.
+Garry Simmons, practice leader of health and group benefits consulting at Milliman says that uptick makes sense.
 “There’s such a war for talent right now.
 It’s so hard to find anybody who’s willing to work, for one thing.
 And then beyond that, it’s how do you keep them?”
 Simmons says offering an HSA helps employers “maintain a market competitive position and can aid in attracting and retaining top talent.”

 Although not all employees will embrace HSAs, savvy employees who understand the benefits will value a program that includes an HSA.
 And employees appear to be getting more comfortable with the combination of an HDHP and HSA–especially younger employees.

-It’s younger employees—gen z, millennials, and gen x, or 68 percent of the current labor force—who are responsible for the highest growth in HSA contributions since 2018, as shown in Figure One.
-Additionally, gen zers nearly doubled family HSA contributions since 2018, increasing contributions by 42 percent in the past year alone.
+It’s these younger generations—Generation z, the millennials, and Generation x, which make up a combined 68 percent of the current labor force—who are responsible for the highest growth in HSA contributions since 2018, as shown in Figure One.
+Additionally, gen z employees nearly doubled their family HSA contributions since 2018, increasing contributions by 42 percent in 2021 alone.

 Figure One: HSA Contribution Trends by Generation

 HSAs support overall employee wellness.
-A year and three months after the start of the COVID-19 pandemic, a study by MetLife discovered even more reason for employers and plan sponsors to offer HSAs: They have a positive impact on workers shaken by the pandemic’s resulting financial uncertainties.
+Fifteen months after the start of the COVID-19 pandemic, a study by MetLife discovered even more reason for employers and plan sponsors to offer HSAs: They make a positive impact on workers who are shaken by the pandemic’s resulting financial uncertainties.